NicolasKheirallah/NextJs-M365-Blog/data/blog/Get-Started-With-Viva-Goals.md

 - Open the **Viva Goals** app in Microsoft Teams
 - Click on **Create new OKR**
 - Enter a name for your company OKR (for example, "Improve Raw data quality from sensors")
-- Enter a description for your company OKR (for example, "We want to delight our customers with our products and services")
+- Enter a description for your company OKR (for example, "We want to have alot better view of what's happening")
-- Enter one or more key results for your company OKR (for example, "Achieve a Net Promoter Score of 80 by Q4")
+- Enter one or more key results for your company OKR (for example, "Achieve a 20% better management of errors that occurs")
 - Assign an owner for each key result (for example, "Customer Success Manager")
 - Set a target value and a current value for each key result (for example, "80" and "60")
 - Set a due date for each key result (for example, "December 31st")